SchweizerischeBundesbahnen/scion-workbench/docs/site/getting-started.md

       };
    ```

-   In the above code snippet, we create a layout with two parts, the main area and a part left to it.
-We align the `left` part to the left of the main area.
-We want it to take up 25% of the available space.
-Next, we add the `todos` view to the left part.
-Finally, we navigate the `todos` view to the `todos` component.
+   We dock the `todos` part to the top left, display the `todos` component and activate it.
+For the `todos` component, we use the `checklist` icon.
+By default, Material icons are used.

-   For detailed explanations on defining the workbench layout, refer to [Defining the initial workbench layout][link-how-to-define-initial-workbench-layout].
+   For detailed explanations on defining the workbench layout, refer to [Defining the workbench layout][link-how-to-define-workbench-layout].

    Open a browser to http://localhost:4200.
 You should see the TODO list left to the main area.
 </details>